orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 [SINCE Orbeon Forms 4.3]

-For pages that don't involve a specific form, like the Form Runner Home Page, the following property controls the available languages:
+For pages that don't involve a specific form, such as the Form Runner Home Page, the following property controls the available languages:

 ```xml
 <property